SabrinaMcField/Data_Science_Projects-TripleTen-/project5_computer_vision/README.md

 ##  Repository Structure

+├── faces  # Directory containing raw data for modeling │ ├── final_files  # Subdirectory with face images used in training and validation │ ├── labels.csv # Dataset labels (file names + real ages)
 ├── images # Visualizations used in README
-│ ├── age_distribution.png
+│ ├── age_distribution.png   # Histogram showing the distribution of ages in the dataset
-│ ├── model_training.png
+│ ├── model_training.png   # Line plot showing training and validation loss over epochs
-├── faces # labels and images files used for modeling │ ├── final_files
-│ ├── labels.csv # Dataset labels (file names + real ages)
 ├── ComputerVisionProject.ipynb # Jupyter notebook with analysis and model
 ├── README.md # Project documentation